webhintio/hint/packages/rule-js-minify-check/README.md

 ## Why is this important?

 Minifying your javascript is a great way to improve your page load time.
-This includes removing unused variables & methods, renaming variables & methods to small variable names, removing code comments etc.Minification should generate a smaller file.
+This includes removing unused variables & methods, renaming variables & methods to small variable names, removing code comments etc.
+Minification should generate a smaller file.
 Smaller file=>Less bytes to send to browser => less code to parse.

 ## How to use this rule?